SeaOfOcean/markdown/nn/Container.md

 Container is an abstract AbstractModule class which declares methods defined in all containers.
-A container usually contain some other modules in the `modules` variable.
+A container usually contains some other modules in the `modules` variable.
 It overrides many module methods such that calls are propogated to the contained modules.